England Ireland Find Havens

 Image: Michael Harpur

-About a miles to the west of Egypt Point is Gurnard Head that has a series of rocky ledges.
-Quarry Ledge extends 300 metres from the head, and Gurnard Bay is foul with many rocks.
-The most dangerous is Gurnard Ledge situated ¾ of a mile east from the head.
-It runs nearly parallel to the shore with parts of it drying at low water springs.
+Gurnard Head is located 1½ miles southwest of Egypt Point and has a series of rocky ledges.
+Quarry Ledge extends 300 metres westward from the head, and Gurnard Bay is foul with many rocks and drying parts.
+Gurnard Ledge stretching for ¾ of a mile northeastward from the head is the most dangerous.
+It runs nearly parallel to the shore, with parts of it drying at low water springs.
+It is possible to go inside Gurnard Ledge, but be aware there are many areas with less than 1m at LAT inside the ledge.

 Passing the racing mark at Gurnard Bay